ZirasG/Penetration-Testing-Report/README.md

 1. <b> Executive Summary </b><br>

-<i><b>Offensive Security</b></i> was contracted by Marketplace industry to conduct a penetration test in order to determine its exposures to a targeted attack.
+<i><b>Ethical Security</b></i> company was contracted by Marketplace industry to conduct a penetration test in order to determine its exposures to a targeted attack.
 All activities were conducted in a manner that simulated a malicious actor engaged in a targeted attack against Marketplace industry.<br>

 <b>Target goals : </b>
 <ul>